WPaxos: Wide Area Network Flexible Consensus: Evaluation

 \subsection{Setup}

 We evaluated WPaxos using the key-value store abstraction provided by our Paxi framework.
-We used AWS EC2 \cite{ec2} nodes to deploy WPaxos across 5 different regions: Virginia (VA), California (CA), Oregon (OR), Tokyo (JP), and Ireland (EU).
-In our experiments, we used 3 medium instances at each AWS region to host WPaxos.
+We used AWS EC2 \cite{ec2} nodes to deploy WPaxos across 5 different regions: Tokyo (\textbf{T}), California (\textbf{C}), Ohio (\textbf{O}), Virginia (\textbf{V}), and Ireland (\textbf{I}).
+In our experiments, we used 4 m5.large instances at each AWS region to host 3 WPaxos nodes and 20 concurrent clients.
+WPaxos in our experiments uses adaptive mode by default, unless otherwise noted.

+We conducted all experiments with Paxi microbenchmark.
+Paxi provides similar benchmarking capabilities as YCSB~\cite{ycsb}, with both benchmarks generating similar workloads.
+However, Paxi benchmark adds more tuning knobs to facilitate testing in wide area with workloads that exhibit different conflict and locality characteristics.

 In order to simulate workloads with tunable access locality patterns we used a normal distribution to control the probability of generating a request on each object.
 As shown in the Figure~\ref{fig:loc}, we used a pool of 1000 common objects, with the probability function of each region denoting how likely an object is to be selected at a particular zone.
 Each region has a set of objects it is more likely to access.
 We define \textbf{locality} as the percentage of the requests pulled from such set of likely objects.
 We introduce locality to our evaluation by drawing the conflicting keys from a Normal distribution $\mathcal{N}(\mu, \sigma^2)$, where $\mu$ can be varied for different zones to control the locality, and $\sigma$ is shared between zones.
 The locality can be visualized as the non-overlapping area under the probability density functions in Figure~\ref{fig:loc}.